Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

-for all $t\in(0,1)$, $i,j\in\{1,\hdots,m\}$, and $\ell\in\N$ with $M_2\leq m^2$ as well as a similar bound for $h\in\mathcal{I}_m$ (cf. Proposition \ref{lem:BoundD2F}).
-By choosing $t$ appropriately we may deduce the bounds of Theorems 1.2 and 1.3.
-In the case of Theorem \ref{thm:GeneralMultivariateKolmogorov}, one needs a second technique, which makes use of the special form of the constituent test functions defining $d_{\mathbb{H}_\ell}$, to remove the boundedness assumption \eqref{Dbound} on $D_xF_i$, $i\in\{1,\hdots,m\}$, in Theorem \ref{thm:Generaldconvex}.
-The inequality \eqref{eqn:BoundPartialDerivatives} is not restricted to a vector $F$ of Poisson functionals, but holds for arbitrary random vectors $Y$ in $\R^m$.
-Thus, we expect that it might be helpful for other applications of Stein's method for multivariate normal approximation as well.
+for all $t\in(0,1)$ and $i,j\in\{1,\hdots,m\}$ where $M_2\leq m^2$.
+By choosing $t$ appropriately we may deduce Theorem \ref{thm:Generaldconvex}.
+The inequality \eqref{eqn:BoundPartialDerivatives} is not restricted to a vector $F$ of Poisson functionals, but holds for arbitrary random vectors $Y$ in $\R^m$, as described in Proposition \ref{lem:BoundD2F}.
+Thus, we expect that it might be helpful for other applications of Stein's method for multivariate normal approximation.

-In all our main results we provide explicit constants, which are sometimes very large.
-In part, this is caused by some generous estimates in our proofs, in order to obtain relatively short bounds valid for all choices of $m$ and $\ell$ and to simplify the proofs.
-We expect that one can obtain better constants for many instances if one goes back to our proofs and uses the particular stucture of the functionals and the choices of $m$ and $\ell$.
+In our main results we provide explicit constants, which are sometimes very large.
+In part, this is caused by some generous estimates in our proofs, used to obtain relatively short bounds valid for all choices of $m$ and to simplify the proofs.
+We expect that one could obtain better constants for many instances if one goes back to our proofs and uses the particular stucture of the functionals and the choice of $m$.